ceedon/ceedon.github.io/_posts/2020-09-23-derby-voting.md

 ---

 In this COVID'y world, I find I lack feedback I'm accustomed to while facilitating.
-A small example of this is the natural reinforcement that occur as folks see others inspect and vote on cards when running LeanCoffees.
+A small example of this is the natural reinforcement that occurs as folks see others inspect and vote on cards during LeanCoffees.

 As a result, I've been doing something I call Derby voting.